mammasmias/ARTn-Plugin/README.md

 ## How to use plugin-ARTn

-Plugin-ARTn enters in the FIRE algorithm minimization loop.
+### Philosophy

+Plugin-ARTn is linked with Energy/Forces calculation Engine through the minimization algorithm FIRE.
+The engine should have this algorithm.
+The idea is to launch the engine for a FIRE minimization and the activation of plugin-ARTn bias the minimization to apply the ARTn method.

+### Input and Parameters

-The parameters specific to ARTn algorithm must be specified in the `artn.in` file, located in the working directory of the calculation.
+Once the Engine is compiled with the pARTn library the ARTn input is automatically red at the first moment of the engine minimization step.
+The ARTn input calls `artn.in`  which allows to change all the  ARTn's parameters.
+It should be located in the working directory of the calculation.

-The list of parameters are:
+Depending of the engine the works units changes and it is to the user to be coherent between the parameters he gives and the units of the engine he uses.
+This warning is mainly for the **the saddle point convergence**.
+The user has one keywords to specify the engine he uses (`engine_units`).
+The list of ARTn's parameters are:

 ###### General features: